IoT Building Management: What Property Managers Need to Know

 Types of IoT Devices You Can Add to Your Building

 You don’t need to upgrade your whole building at once to start with IoT building management.
-Many devices work on their own and are easy to install.
-You can add them one by one and build a smart system over time.
+Many IoT-enabled devices work independently, and you can add them one by one and build a smart building automation system.

 Here are some common IoT devices property managers are using today: